September 26, 2018

 Flip Tax: (Co-ops) A flip tax is a fee typically paid by the seller to the building and is not deductible as a property tax.
 Flip taxes are significantly more common in co-ops but not all co-ops have a flip tax and some condos do have them.
-The fee is usually 1% but varies.
+Yoreevo conducted a sample and found the most common flip tax is 2% of the sale price but varies.
 If negotiated as part of the transaction, buyers can pay the flip tax as well.

 Condos are more flexible than co-ops since you’re buying real property which gives you full ownership and more freedom to use the property.
 Co-ops tend to have more rules about what you can and can't do.